-Below is a number of base level principles that you should consider that will improve the accessibility and usability of your Blackboard course.
+Below are a number of base principles to consider to improve the accessibility and usability of your Blackboard course.

 Use descriptive and unique link text